 To use the HPC, connect via SSH to our login nodes:

-We provide many queues for different groups at FSU.
-Any faculty or student with an RCC Account can use submit jobs to our general access and backfill queues.
-For those research groups who have purchased resources on the HPC, we provide dedicated queues with enhanced access to resources in the HPC cluster.
+We provide many partitions for different groups at FSU.
+Any faculty or student with an RCC Account can use submit jobs to our general access partitions.
+For those research groups who have purchased resources on the HPC, we provide dedicated partitions with enhanced access to resources in the HPC cluster.